DannyBen/madman/README.md

 Commands:
-  nav      Add site-wide navigation links to README files preview  Serve a markdown file using a local server render   Render markdown to HTML serve    Serve a markdown folder using a local server
+  nav      Add site-wide navigation links to README files preview  Serve a markdown file using a local server readme   Create README.md in all qualified sub directories, and insert H1 wit render   Render markdown to HTML serve    Serve a markdown directory using a local server
 ```

 <!-- usage -->